smHooper/giss_community_tools/README.md

 We _gladly accept_ contributions for new tools, new features, and bug fixes from the GISS community (hence the name of the project!).
 To contribute:

 1. Fork the project
-2. Create your feature branch with an informative name (`git checkout -b feature/AmazingFeature` )
+2. Create your feature branch with an informative name (`git checkout -b feature/cool-feature` )
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some cool-feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/cool-feature`)
 5. Open a pull request

 All new tools should be added to the [Beta toolbox](https://github.com/smHooper/giss_community_tools).
 With time and discussion among users and contributors, beta tools can be moved to the Standard toolbox.
 [Submit an issue](https://github.com/smHooper/giss_community_tools/issues) if you would like a tool in the Beta toolbox to be considered for the Standard toolbox.